jayarjo/devagent/README.md

 ## How It Works

 1. **Trigger**: Issue labeled with `ai-fix` triggers the workflow
-2. **Provider Selection**: DevAgent selects the best AI provider (Gemini → Claude → OpenAI)
+2. **Provider Selection**: DevAgent selects AI provider in priority order (Claude → Gemini → OpenAI)
 3. **Analysis**: DevAgent analyzes the issue description and codebase structure
 4. **Planning**: Selected AI provider creates a plan to fix the issue
-5. **Fallback**: If provider fails, automatically tries the next available provider
+5. **Fallback**: If provider fails, automatically tries the next provider in priority order
 6. **Implementation**: Changes are made to the codebase following existing patterns
 7. **PR Creation**: A pull request is opened with:
    - Title: `[AI Fix] <issue title>`